Next-Generation Consoles PS5 Starts in Pole Position

-- The winter holiday season outlook for games consoles is far more positive now than it was in April, as consoles meet their 2020 launch deadlines while tech majors face delays and market-entry complications
+- The winter season outlook for games consoles far more positive now than was in April, as consoles their 2020 launch deadlines while majors face delays and market-entry

-- Due to complications with tech majors’ games initiatives and government support during 2020, the winter holiday season is an opportunity for console companies to win over new gamers, without significantly increased competitive pressures
+- Due to with tech majors’ games initiatives government support during 2020, the holiday season is an opportunity console companies to win over gamers, without significantly increased competitive

-- Console sales are unlikely to be impacted by disposable income disruption in 2020, but early followers (2021 buyers) still face risks, making this holiday season especially important to gain momentum for each product
+- Console sales unlikely to be impacted by income disruption in 2020, but followers (2021 buyers) still face making this holiday season especially to gain momentum for each

-- PlayStation leads consumer ‘intent-to-buy’, with planning to purchase the compared to planning to buy the Xbox Series X of consumers intend to buy a next-generation console, but have not yet decided which one – this segment will be the focus of the holiday season battle
+- PlayStation leads ‘intent-to-buy’, with planning to purchase compared to planning to buy Xbox Series X of consumers intend to buy a next-generation console, but have not yet decided which one – this segment will be the focus of the holiday season battle

-- Xbox Game Pass users are at a higher flight risk than PS Now users, with of Game Pass users planning to buy and of PS Now users planning to buy Xbox Series X buyers are more likely to use YouTube than Xbox Series X buyers, but less likely to use Twitch versus
+- Xbox Game users are at a higher risk than PS Now users, of Game Pass users planning buy and of PS Now planning to buy Xbox Series buyers are more likely to use YouTube than Xbox Series X buyers, but less likely to use Twitch versus

 Companies and brands mentioned in this report: Amazon, Crucible, Disney, Microsoft, Luna, PlayStation, PlayStation Now, PlayStation Sony, Stadia, Twitch, Vivendi, Xbox, Xbox Game Pass, Xbox Series X, YouTube, ZeniMax Media